tassoneroberto/jpokebot/README.md

 ## Note
 This is an old project decompiled from a JAR file (Yes, I lost original .java files!), so some classes are broken or even missed.
-Also, when this bot was created (august 2016), you just needed a Pokemon GO account to login and start botting.
+Also, when this bot was created (August 2016), you just needed a Pokemon GO account to login and start botting.
 After a while people lost in interest in the Pokemon GO game.
 Consequently the developers of the API used by bots and maps stopped to maintain the project updated.
 This lead to a difficulty in cracking Niantic game protection.